GOP future fraught ahead of Trump announcement - NewsBreak

 In a bid to show his strength with congressional Republicans, Trump has invited some members down to Florida to attend Tuesday’s announcement, according to a person familiar with the matter, though it was not clear who would be there given House GOP leadership elections are scheduled for the same day.

-Even some members of Trump’s orbit are torn on the Tuesday announcement.Pence’s new book details Trump’s lengthy Jan.
-6 pressure campaign
+Even some members of Trump’s orbit are torn on the Tuesday announcement.Pence on if Trump should be president again: ‘I think we’ll have better choices in the future’

 Kayleigh McEnany, who served as Trump’s press secretary on his 2020 campaign and in the White House, said last week that Trump should postpone his announcement while Republicans focus on winning a Georgia Senate runoff in early December.